MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-azure-resource-manager-template.md

 ### Create a service principal and client secret

-To authenticate your cluster, you need to create a service principal and a corresponding **Client secret**.
-You must also assign *Azure Resource Bridge Deployment Role* to the service principal.
+To authenticate your cluster, you need to:

+- Create a service principal and a corresponding **Client secret**.
+- Assign *Azure Resource Bridge Deployment Role* to the service principal.

 #### Create a service principal